tscs37/d.g/README.md

 The goal is that all functionality a bot might need is provided out of the box and can be used without having to think about the discord API.

-**Note** The official import path is `pit.timschuster.info/d.g`, this URL will point at the newest d.g on a best effort basis.

 ## How to create a bot

 A bot is easily created with d.g